 Knowing how to hang a picture on the wall can seem a little complicated at first, especially if you rent or, aren't super fond of using power tools.
 No need to panic if you are in dire need of color and texture on the walls as canvases, prints and more are easier to put up than you might think – even without nails...

 So if your favorite Hockney print or recently framed wedding photos are still propped up against empty wall space, that's about to change – even if you’re a total novice in the DIY world.
 Rest assured, anyone can hang framed or frameless pictures, canvas prints and more successfully and securely with the right knowledge and tools, recreating the ultimate gallery wall ideas.

 The basic steps of hanging pictures and wall art

-We spoke with Jamey Seaman, Sales Responsible Textiles at IKEA Group who says, 'You needn’t have a wealth of tools and equipment to ensure frames and mirrors are securely fixed to the wall.
+We spoke with Jamey Seaman, Sales Responsible Textiles at IKEA (opens in new tab) Group who reassures us that, 'You needn’t have a wealth of tools and equipment to ensure frames and mirrors are securely fixed to the wall.
 A few essential items can be enough to get your walls looking full and exciting.'

 You will need: